OneDevGuy/mogwai-api/README.md

 _Return help contents including the API version, and information about each of the routes supported_

 ## test
-GET /test
+GET /test/*

+Where * is one of the valid routes below.

 _Return a JSON-encoded object demonstrating the result of test data for each route (except test), and also a hash of all results, for easy comparison of compliance between two implementations.
 IMPORTANT: JSON responses must collapse extraneous whitespace (remove carriage returns and collapse multiple spaces to a single space) in order for different implementations to output the same results and hashes_

+## validateaddress
+GET /validateaddress/:address

+Success: _Return scalar string representing a floating point value for the balance of the provided address_

+Error: _Return JSON array with key "isvalid" set to true or false_

 ## getbalance
 GET /getbalance/:address

 Success: _Return scalar string representing a floating point value for the balance of the provided address_

-Error: _Return error string "Invalid address"_
+Error: _Return error string "Invalid inputs"_

 ## listtransactions
 GET /listtransactions/:address